vidimitrov/buildforce-cli/buildforce/README.md

 ## Purpose

-The `.buildforce` directory serves as a living documentation system that:
+The `buildforce` directory serves as a living documentation system that:

 1. Provides AI agents with comprehensive project context
 2. Maintains historical knowledge of development decisions